|

 if they are not to appear sensitive to differences in the current languages used by Vietnamese people.

-Many Vietnamese living outside of Vietnam (mostly in the States, Europe and Australia) would potentially reject a marketing campaign that contained an abundance of “new” Vietnamese terms.
+Vietnamese living outside of Vietnam (mostly in the States, Europe and Australia) would potentially reject a marketing campaign that contained an abundance of “communist” Vietnamese terms.

-On the other hand, a document containing “old” Vietnamese terms would be difficult to understand for Vietnamese currently living in Vietnam,
+On the other hand, a document containing “freedom” Vietnamese terms would be difficult to understand for Vietnamese currently living in Vietnam,

 especially for those born after the unification of 1975.